Transmac

 The Transportes Urbanos de Macau S.A.R.L.
 (Transmac; 澳門新福利公共汽車有限公司) is one of the two public bus operators in Macau, China, along with TCM).
 It began service in 1988, taking over the service provided by its predecessor "Fok Lei Autocarro S.A.".

 In Mainland China, Transmac operates bus services in Xinhui and Wuhu under the name Xinfuli.
-Before 2008, Xinfuli also operated in Guangzhou and Foshan, but this two cities's Xinfuli has been purchased by others.
+Before 2008, Xinfuli also operated in Guangzhou and Foshan, but these two cities' Xinfuli had been purchased by others.

-Currently, Transmac owns three depots in Macau proper and Taipa, namely Ilha Verde depot, Pac On Depot and Macau Tower Depot.
+Currently, Transmac owns three depots in Macau proper and Taipa, namely Ilha Verde Depot, Pac On Depot and Macau Tower Depot.